arvganesh/Multi-Camera-Object-Tracking/README.md

 # Multi-Camera-Object-Tracking
-Track an object across a non-overlapping CCTV Network.
+Track an object across a CCTV Network with non-overlapping camera views.

 [DEMO](https://youtu.be/8q7Zv_42oH0)